anjalisilva/gateCounts/README.md

 ## Acknowledgments

-- This work done at University of Toronto, Ontario, Canada
+- This work was done at University of Toronto, Ontario, Canada.